 Learning the culture is important, but learning compassion is a must, Rodriguez said.

-“I feel that people need to really just put themselves in their shoes,” she said.
-“They are really just living in hiding.
-They live under fear all the time,” Rodriguez said.
+"I feel that people need to really just put themselves in their shoes," she said.
+"They are really just living in hiding.
+They live under fear all the time," Rodriguez said.
+'Force multiplier'

 Federal immigration officials say they don't always know when an illegal immigrant is booked into the Chatham County jail, but they're trying to change that.